KonnorRogers/role-components/docs/src/_documentation/components/listbox.md

 <% end %>

 - <kbd>Space</kbd>: changes the selection state of the focused option.
 - <kbd>Shift + Down Arrow</kbd>: Moves focus to and toggles the selected state of the next option.
+Also works like a range.
 - <kbd>Shift + Up Arrow</kbd>: Moves focus to and toggles the selected state of the previous option.
+Also works like a range.
 - <kbd>Shift + Space</kbd>: Selects contiguous items from the most recently selected item to the focused item.
 - <kbd>Control + Shift + Home</kbd>: Selects the focused option and all options up to the first option.
 Optionally, moves focus to the first option.
 - <kbd>Control + Shift + End</kbd>: Selects the focused option and all options down to the last option.
 Optionally, moves focus to the last option.
 - <kbd>Control + A</kbd>: Selects all options in the list.
 Optionally, if all options are selected, it may also unselect all options.

+### Additional support

+<kbd>Shift + Click</kbd> - Selects a range from the most recently selected option to the currently clicked option.
+Holding shift causes the range starting point to not reset.

 ## Examples